szilard/GBM-multicore/README.md

 Worse than linear scaling as a function of cores is as expected.

 However, one could expect better than linear scaling as a function of dataset size (if various overheads become relatively smaller for larger dataset).
-Contrary, we see worse than linear scaling, I think due to CPU cache effects (smaller datasets fit better/longer in CPU caches).
+Contrary, we see worse than linear scaling from 1M to 10M, I think due to CPU cache effects (smaller datasets fit better/longer in CPU caches), and then better than linear scaling from 10M to 100M.

 ![](single_socket/scaling.png)